stenvdb/craft-fathom-analytics/README.md

 ## A word about privacy, GDPR and cookie banners

-If you care about privacy and use Google Analytics on your site, I encourage you to read some of my toughts, explaining how the majority of sites are not in comply with Europe's GDPR and PECR regulations.
+If you care about privacy and use Google Analytics on your site, I encourage you to [read some of my toughts about it](https://stenvdb/articles), explaining how the majority of sites are not in comply with Europe's GDPR and PECR regulations.

-TL;DR
+**TL;DR**

 [Fathom](https://usefathom.com/) is a Google Analytics alternative.
 They offer [Fathom Lite](https://github.com/usefathom/fathom), which is free and you can self-host.
 Thereby no data is being shared with third party services.